subzerocloud/postgrest-starter-kit/README.md

 ## Development workflow and debugging

-Install [subZero devtools](https://github.com/subzerocloud/devtools) using `npm install -g subzero-cli`.
+Install [subzero-cli](https://github.com/subzerocloud/subzero-cli) using `npm install -g subzero-cli`.

 Execute `subzero dashboard` in the root of your project.<br />
 After this step you can view the logs of all the stack components (SQL queries will also be logged) and